 You know that your limbs might get jammed if you are sedentary.
-You’ve heard and probably said to yourself that you must work out to become flexible.
+You’ve heard and probably said to yourself that you must work out or do some stretching to become flexible.
 But do you know what being flexible actually means?

 Flexibility is extremely essential simply because if our limbs and muscles don’t move in their full range of the movement, they sort of rust and give rise to a chain of issues, pain being one of the first signs.

 Immunity is extremely essential to keep diseases and problems at bay.
 It is simply the body’s capability to form a shield against harmful microorganisms so as to prevent them from entering the body.
 Immunity not only acts as a barrier against these organisms but also eliminates pathogens.
 It also has this innate ability to create pathogen-specific resistance.